aryansingho7/aryansingho7/README.md

 # Hi there!
-##### This is Aryan Singh, currently I'm a second-year undergraduate pursuing bachelor's in technology in Information technology.
+##### This is Aryan Singh, currently I'm a Final-year undergraduate pursuing bachelor's in technology in Information technology.
 I like to take on new challenges and invest the time necessary to create things that worth attention.
 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 ## Points Concerning me